Max Muncy Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.75 team ERA that ranks first across all MLB pitching staffs.
+- The Padres have the second-ranked team ERA across all MLB pitching staffs (3.79).

-- The Padres surrender the sixth-fewest home runs in baseball (121 total, 1.1 per game).
+- The Padres surrender the seventh-fewest home runs in baseball (124 total, 1.1 per game).

-- The lefty last pitched for the Pittsburgh Pirates on Sunday, when he tossed five innings against the Philadelphia Phillies, allowing two earned runs while giving up five hits.
+- In his most recent appearance on Tuesday, the right-hander threw seven innings against the Colorado Rockies, allowing two earned runs while surrendering five hits.

+- The 33-year-old has amassed an ERA of 3.54, with 8.9 strikeouts per nine innings, in 16 games this season.
+Opponents have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.